-A minimum of 28 points in the IB Diploma, preferably with Chemistry and/or Biology at Higher Level grade 5 or above.
+30-32 points in the IB Diploma, preferably with Chemistry and/or Biology at Higher Level grade 5 or above.
 Mathematics should be offered at Standard Level grade 5 or above if not offered at Higher Level.

 Irish Leaving Certificate